ROCm/HIP/docs/old/user_guide/hip_rtc.md

 #### CU Mode vs WGP mode

-AMD GPUs consist of array of workgroup processors, which are built with 2 compute units(CUs) each capeable of executing SIMD32.
-Local data share(LDS) is shared by all the CUs inside a workgroup processor.
+AMD GPUs consist of an array of workgroup processors, each built with 2 compute units (CUs) capable of executing SIMD32.
+All the CUs inside a workgroup processor use local data share (LDS).

-gfx10+ support execution of wavefront in CU mode and WGP mode.
+gfx10+ support execution of wavefront in CU mode and work-group processor mode (WGP).
 Please refer to section 2.3 of [RDNA3 ISA reference](https://www.amd.com/content/dam/amd/en/documents/radeon-tech-docs/instruction-set-architectures/rdna3-shader-instruction-set-architecture-feb-2023_0.pdf).

 gfx9 and below only supports CU mode.